Author, Andrew Gibson

 But there’s a problem you’ll face when the time comes to send money.

-To get a real rate, I suggest you request a quote from a bank or broker.
+To get a genuine GBP to AUD rate, I suggest you request a quote from a bank or broker.

 If you are transferring money from the UK to Australia: